Python works with at least two basic kinds of data: numbers and strings.

 Numbers are written as a sequence of digits (optionally preceded by a minus sign), and strings are enclosed in single quotes.

-are different objects: the first is an int
+2 and '2' are different objects: the first is an int, the second is a str.

 >> type(2)